Erik-Lin/FlexRL/README.md

-# FlexRL: A Flexible Reinforcement Learning Framework Based on Pytorch
+# FlexRL: A Flexible Automated Reinforcement Learning Framework Based on Pytorch

 Welcome to FlexRL, a PyTorch-based reinforcement learning framework designed to empower researchers and enthusiasts in the field of artificial intelligence.
 The goal of creating FlexRL is to provide an accessible, easy-to-use, and highly extensible framework for single-agent reinforcement learning algorithms that facilitates quick development and testing of these algorithms, yielding rapid results in both academic and industrial settings.